deejaygraham/deejaygraham.github.io/src/content/posts/2025-04-02-if-at-first-you-dont-fail.md

 ---
-title: If At First You Don't Fail
+title: If At First You Dont Fail
 tags: [tdd, code, python]
 ---